cronkitedata/dataj/content/syllabus.md

 **Q: I don’t have any experience.
 What do I need to succeed?**

 For undergraduate and 3+1 graduate students, I expect that you have had exposure to Freedom of Information concepts; the one-credit introduction to programming course and the numeracy exam you had to pass in JMC 201.
 Beyond that, I expect a minimal familiarity with spreadsheets in general, and Excel in particular.

+**Q: This looks like a lot of work.
+How long do I have to spend on it every week?**

+I expect that this course will follow the typical ASU time commitment -- approximately 9 total hours per week.
+That suggests that, on average, you should expect to spend about 5 or 6 hours per week outside of class on preparation, homework and projects.
+The time commitment is a little front-loaded as we race to get you the skills you need to apply them later in the semester.
+But please let me know if you are spending considerably more time on it -- that's not the intention.

 **Q: What is the Slack Channel**